rvaneijk/blaeu.com/notes.md

 $ conda update conda  # update self
 $ conda update --all  # update all packages
 $ jupyter notebook

+$ conda info --envs # to list all environments
+$ conda remove --name myenv --all  # to remove an environment
 ```

 Problem: update anaconda